Exploring Greece: The Archaeology, Food and Wine of Macedonia

 The importance of the area neither started nor ended with the Kingdom of Macedon.
-You will explore prehistoric sites going back some 7,500 years and trace the area’s subsequent tumultuous development; visiting remains left by Greeks and Macedonians, Romans and Byzantines, Franks and Ottomans, and leading up to the present.
+You will explore prehistoric sites going back some 7,500 years and trace the area’s subsequent tumultuous development from ancient times right up to the present including cities, castles, churches and more from Archaic, Classical, Hellenistic, Roman, Byzantine, Frankish and Ottoman times.
 You will also admire no less than three UNESCO-listed World Heritage sites, but also many “hidden gems”, superb locations that have so far escaped the attention of the crowds.

 Along the way, you’ll experience the area’s culture through its gastronomy, enjoying excellent meals at specially chosen venues.
 As the itinerary passes through several of Greece’s key wine-growing areas, we also taste the exquisite products of Greece’s recent wine revolution, the rediscovery of millennia of tradition.

 Join us on this exciting tour, a rich panorama of one of Europe’s historical heartlands.